-The loss or theft of keys shall be reported to the Region Office and School Police.
+The loss or theft of keys shall be reported to the Region Office and School Police (at 213-625-6631).
 In addition, the Maintenance and Operations Central Shops Lock Department shall be notified by creating an emergency service call.
 The Lock Department will immediately rekey sensitive areas (such as the library, computer lab, cum room, etc.) only.